kjwallace/DiffDock_GPU/DiffDock_GPU/docker_readme.md

 Navigate to the directory containing Dockerfile_GPU_2

 run
-  ' docker build -f diffdock —rm -f Dockerfile_GPU .'
+  ' docker build -t diffdock —rm -f Dockerfile_GPU .'

 attach the container with a GPU such that you can interact with the terminal

+docker run --name kellyd73-diffdock-test-2 --gpus=all -it -p 5000:5000 --group-add video kellyd73-diffdock-test:latest

 generates embeddings